zenns-cmd/housing_prices/README.md

-This project implements Linear Regression from scratch using Gradient Descent to predict housing prices based on house size.
+This project implements linear regression with gradient descent from scratch to predict housing prices

+✨ Interactive Version (using streamlit):

+I've deployed an interactive version of the code at https://housingprices101.streamlit.app

+I uploaded both the original and streamlit version of the code on this repository.
+The files requirements.txt and psh.py are just extras used for deployment.

 ✅ Standard Algorithms: